conorr/jsonfmt/README.md

 jsonfmt
 =======

-A fast JSON formatting utility
+A formatting utility for JSON/JSONP
 ----

-`jsonfmt` takes a file containing JSON data and formats it.
+`jsonfmt` is a formatting utility for files containing JSON or JSONP data.
+Given a file, jsonfmt will

+Given a file of JSON or JSONP, jsonfmt prints the indented form to stdout, where it can be piped into pager or a file.

 ```
 $ cat example.json
 {"fruits":["apple","orange","banana"],"veggies":["lettuce","carrots","celery"]}
 $ jsonfmt example.json
-$ cat example.json
 {
     "fruits": [
         "apple",